-Round One successful grant recipients are eligible to apply for funding under Round Two.
+Round One and Round Two successful grant recipients are eligible to apply for funding under Round Three.

 The Grant Program is competitive, and funding will be awarded to Local Governments that best demonstrate how their planting project(s) meet the multiple objectives of the program.

-Funding applications can include multiple projects and/or sites.
+Funding applications can be made under one or both streams, and include multiple projects and/or sites.
 There is no guarantee that a project will be funded and offers may be made to partially fund projects.